rust-stuco/lectures/week5/errors_traits.md

 # The "Never" Type`!`

-Rust has a special type called `!`, or the "never type", for this exact reason.
+Rust has a special type called `!`, or the "never" type, for this exact reason.

 Another example: